Posted On 20 Sep 2022

 How to Scrape Dynamic Web Page

-A common barrier you may face while building your web scraping solution is the complexity of dynamic web pages.
+The complexity of dynamic web pages can prove a hurdle in your way of building your web scraping solution.
 In this article, we will explain how to scrape dynamic web page, why it is challenging to scrape them, and solutions to collect information from those websites.

-Today, most of the websites you imagine will fall into the dynamic category.
-Any website you search for a product or service that you can click on to see more sections or see different images and ads based on who you are is an example of dynamic website content.
+Today, most of the websites we encounter will fall into the category of dynamic website.
+When you search for any product or service on a website and come across more options or different images and ads just with a click that take into account who you are is a best example of dynamic website content.

 Dynamic websites display unique content whenever visitors contact the site through server-side and client-side scripting.